In keeping with the security objectives of the SCDOR, the following browsers are currently supported by our website:

 Failure to file all returns can result in your account being forfeited by the SCSOS.

 A person may organize a domestic LLC by filing the Articles of Organization with the South Carolina Secretary of State (SCSOS).
 A person may qualify a foreign LLC to do business in South Carolina by filing an Application for Certificate of Authority to Transact Business with the SCSOS.
-The current fee for each is $110.

 Yes, an LLC must file a CL-1 when they elect to be treated as a corporation for tax purposes.